biotinker/viam-nau7802/README.md

 The attributes `gain` and `samples` are optional.

 If `gain` is not set, it will default to 64.
 Valid `gain` values are 1, 2, 4, 8, 16, 32, 64, and 128.
 Gain should be set higher for lower capacity load cells.
+Any change to `gain` requires re-calibration.

 If `samples` is not set, it will default to 8.
 This value is the number of readings which will be taken in quick succession and averaged together to give the reading.
 Valid `samples` values is any positive integer.